 What have you most enjoyed so far about your time at Christ’s?

-Getting involved in college theatre as well as the wider university is how I have spent most of my time.
+Getting involved in College theatre as well as the wider university is how I have spent most of my time.
 There is always so much to be getting involved with and try out, and I've met so many people across the uni through my activities.
-Whenever I'm not working, I'm either doing theatre, mixed Lacrosse or JCR/CUSU (the students union at college and university level) work.
+Whenever I'm not working, I'm either doing theatre, mixed Lacrosse or JCR/Cambridge SU (the students union at College and university level) work.

 I am the Vice-President of the JCR.
-The JCR is effectively the undergraduates students union at Christs so we help deal with any welfare issues you may have, organise events such as BBQs and bops, sit on CUSU (the university wide student’s union) council to represent the voice of Christ’s students within the wider university, as well as represent the undergraduate body at a college level to deal things students may want changing.
-Personally as VP, I deal with a lot of the logistics of the JCR so I organise all the elections and meetings as well as acts as the main representative on CUSU council while supporting the president with College level issues.
-Its a really great role as you get the inside track on everything that’s going on in college while being able to affect change and help make college a better more inclusive place.
+The JCR is effectively the undergraduates students union at Christs so we help deal with any welfare issues you may have, organise events such as BBQs and bops, sit on Cambridge Students' Union council to represent the voice of Christ’s students within the wider university, as well as represent the undergraduate body at a College level to deal things students may want changing.
+Personally as VP, I deal with a lot of the logistics of the JCR so I organise all the elections and meetings as well as acts as the main representative on Cambridge Students' Union council while supporting the president with College level issues.
+Its a really great role as you get the inside track on everything that’s going on in College while being able to affect change and help make College a better more inclusive place.

 "There is always so much to be getting involved with and try out, and I've met so many people across the uni through my activities."